sfquadri02/sql-data-cleaning-layoffs/README.md

-# sql-data-cleaning-layoffs
+# sql-global-layoffs-analysis
-SQL project focused on cleaning and preparing a global layoffs dataset using window functions, CTEs, and data standardization techniques.
+SQL project covering end-to-end data cleaning and exploratory data analysis (EDA) on a global layoffs dataset using window functions, CTEs, and analytical SQL techniques.

 ## Project Overview
-This project focuses on cleaning and preparing a real-world global layoffs dataset using SQL.
+This project performs an end-to-end analysis of a real-world global layoffs dataset using SQL (MySQL), covering both data cleaning & preparation and exploratory data analysis (EDA).
-The objective was to improve data quality and consistency by removing duplicate records, standardizing inconsistent values, handling nulls, and correcting data types to produce an analysis-ready dataset.
+The objective was to improve data quality, create an analysis-ready dataset, and derive meaningful insights into layoff trends across industries, regions, company stages, and time periods.

-A structured staging-table approach was used to preserve raw data while safely applying transformations, mirroring real-world data preparation workflows.
+A structured staging-table approach was used to preserve raw data while safely applying transformations, closely reflecting real-world data analyst workflows.

 ## Dataset
 - Source: Kaggle – World Layoffs Dataset (2022)